Computational-Platform-IbM/IbM/lib/post_processing/Data/README.txt

 > Folder to drop the data which will be used in visualization (.xlsx format).
-More information [here](https://github.com/Computational-Platform-IbM/IbM#data-visualization)
+More information: https://github.com/Computational-Platform-IbM/IbM#data-visualization.